Factorization of Power Corrections in the Drell-Yan Process in EFT: Introduction

 where $H_{(i,j)}(\mu) \equiv C_{2}^{(i)\dagger}(\mu) C_2^{(j)}(\mu)$ and the final angular integral $d\Omega_T$ corresponds to the angular integral in the transverse momentum $\vecQ$.
 Since we have not subdivided the degrees of freedom of SCET into separate soft and collinear modes, there is no expansion of the SCET Lagrangian beyond that in \eqn{eq:SSLO_expansion}; in particular, there are no power corrections arising from soft-collinear mixing terms in the Lagrangian \cite{Pirjol:2002km,Chay:2002vy,Manohar:2002RPI,Bauer:2003mga,Beneke:2002ni,Beneke:2002ph}.
 This simplifies the analysis of power corrections considerably.

-While matrix elements of the operator products in \eqn{eq:factorization_derivation_part2} may be directly evaluated between partons in perturbation theory, it is convenient to perform a Fierz rearrangement to write the operator product as a convolution of Transverse Momentum Dependent Parton Distribution Functions (TMDPDFs), one in the $n$-sector and one in the $\nbar$-sector.
-This is a standard procedure at leading power \cite{ellis_stirling_webber_1996,Becher:2015book}; at subleading powers a similar procedure may be used to express the basis of operator products as convolutions of power-suppressed TMDPDFs,
+While matrix elements of the operator products in \eqn{eq:factorization_derivation_part2} may be directly evaluated between partons in perturbation theory, it is convenient to perform a Fierz rearrangement to write the operator product as a convolution of transverse momentum dependent distribution operators (whose hadronic matrix elements are generally referred to as TMDPDFs), one in the $n$ sector and one in the $\nbar$ sector.
+This is a standard procedure at leading power \cite{ellis_stirling_webber_1996,Becher:2010tm}; at subleading powers a similar procedure may be used to express the basis of operator products as convolutions of power-suppressed distribution operators,

 where each $T_{(i,j)}$ relevant to this calculation will be defined explicitly in \secref{sec:fierzed_basis}.
 Rewriting the operator products in terms of the operators $T_{(i,j)}$ is simply a change of operator basis, and not a matching condition or expansion in SCET, and so introduces no new perturbative corrections.
-Typically in SCET this Fierz rearrangement is performed to write the operator product in a form which manifestly factorizes into jet and soft functions; since this factorization is not needed here this change of basis is not strictly necessary, but it is included here for easier comparison with other approaches.
+Typically in SCET this Fierz rearrangement is performed to write the operator product in a form that manifestly factorizes into jet and soft functions; since this factorization is not needed here this change of basis is not strictly necessary, but it is included here for easier comparison with other approaches.

 At $O(\alpha_s)$ matrix elements of the $T_{(i,j)}$'s at small $q_T$ are insensitive to the cutoff scale $q_L$ and so running the scattering operators $O_{2,(i)}$ from $\mu_H\sim q_L$ to $\mu_S\sim q_T$ sums the usual renormalization group logarithms of $q_L^2/\qtsq$ in the rate.
-(At $O(\alpha_s^2)$ and beyond, the final state phase space can include multiple gluons with individually large $\myvec{k}_T$ which largely cancel to contribute at small $q_T$.
-If these phase space integrals are UV divergent in the EFT then the $T_{(i,j)}$'s rather than the individual operators would need to be directly matched onto and run.)
-At the scale $\mu_S$ matrix elements of $T_{(k,\ell)}$ may be expanded in powers of $\Lambda_{\rm QCD}^2/\qtsq$, allowing the operator product in \eqn{eq:factorization_derivation_part2} to be matched onto the usual lightcone distribution functions whose matrix elements are the parton distribution functions.
-At leading twist the matching takes the form
+If $q_T\sim \lqcd$, matrix elements of each $T_{(i,j)}$ are nonperturbative quantities which would have to be either modeled or extracted from experiment.
+In the scaling of interest here, $q_T\gg \lqcd$, each $T_{(i,j)}$ may be further expanded in powers $\lqcd^2/\qtsq$, allowing the operator product in \eqn{eq:factorization_derivation_part2} to be matched onto the usual light-cone distribution operators whose hadronic matrix elements are the parton distribution functions.
+This expansion corresponds to matching SCET onto a soft theory of completely decoupled sectors of QCD at the scale $\mu_S\sim q_T$, and at leading twist takes the form

 where the various $C_{S,(k,\ell)}$ are matching coefficients and the hadronic matrix elements of the light-cone quark and antiquark distribution operators $O_{q,\bar q}$ are the usual spin-averaged parton distribution functions